trustwallet/wallet-core/README.md

 <img src="docs/banner.png" align="center" title="Trust logo">

-Trust Wallet Core is an open source, cross-platform, mobile-focused library implementing low-level cryptographic wallet functionality for a high number of blockchains.
+Trust Wallet Core is an open-source, cross-platform, mobile-focused library implementing low-level cryptographic wallet functionality for a high number of blockchains.
 It is a core part of the popular [Trust Wallet](https://trustwallet.com), and some other projects.
 Most of the code is C++ with a set of strict C interfaces, and idiomatic interfaces for supported languages: